2. A high-level view

 An extension for Elliptic Curve Cryptography was defined in RFC 6637, specifying the use of three NIST prime field curves.

 Some implementations explored other non-standardized extensions.
-Notably, algorithms based on Curve 25519 were tentatively defined in the rfc4880bis document.
-These algorithms are widely used, even though rfc4880bis has never been finalized as a new version of the standard.
+Notably, algorithms based on Curve 25519 were tentatively defined in draft-koch-eddsa-for-openpgp document.
+These algorithms are widely used, even though draft-koch-eddsa-for-openpgp was never formally standardized.

 2.3.2.
 Major implementations of OpenPGP